MyM-ModpackTeam/ThaumicSkies/guide/Tips & Tricks.md

 * Gadomancy Gate of the Voidwalkers is a one way portal.
 Make sure to have a way back out once you are done and a way back in case of dying.
 * Thaumic Bases Overchanting Table can increase any enchant level by one.
 Fortune IV and Protection V are possible enchants.
 * All Withers, Eldritch Guardians and Hellfish are infernal.
 Be prepared!
+* The Gadomancy Ethereal Familiar can be a very strong ally in fights.
+Making one early can be extremely beneficial, especially when fighting infernals.